Frequently asked questions

 See the main University of Oxford Graduate Studies pages for guidance on your application and links to the online form.

-The deadlines for both the the DPhil in Pharmacology and the MSc(Res) in Pharmacology are 6 January 2017 although later application may be considered if places are available.
+The deadlines for both the DPhil in Pharmacology and the MSc(Res) in Pharmacology are 11 January 2019 and 1 March 2019, although later applications may be considered if places are available.

 A minimum of an upper second-class undergraduate degree (or equivalent for non-UK students) primarily in a biological or chemical science, but applications from high-calibre candidates with mathematical and physical science backgrounds would be welcomed.